Easy (band)

-Easy is a pop, rock band from Finland who were active from the 1970s.
+Easy is a pop band from Finland who were active from the 1970s.
 They recorded for the Scandia label.
 They had a three-decade hiatus before reforming in the 2010s.

 Background

 The group was made up of Sami Jawne, Roni Kamras, Peter Kokljuschkin and Christian Nyberg.

 The history of the band can be traced back to an outfit called Musakatit.
 A readers vote in the magazine Suosikki was responsible for them changing their name.
 The group was founded in 1974.
 They were a covers band.
 According to an article in Borgåbladet (20 januari 2017) by Maj-Louise Wilkman, Roni Kamras said that they became hooked on the Eagles because of the similarities in their vocals.

 During their time they released an album which they had a hand in producing.

 The group took a thirty-three-year break due to members starting families.
 It was around 2014 that the band got back together.
 This was due to promoter Petteri Kokljuschkin who was putting together a Tribute Band Festival at Cafe Piritta in Helsinki.
 He persuaded the Easy members to reform.
 By 2019, the group had focused all of their performances on the Eagles.